Couque de Dinant

 The Couque de Dinant (Cake of Dinant) is an extremely hard, sweet biscuit native to the southern Belgian city of Dinant in Wallonia.

 Preparation

 Couques are made with only two ingredients: wheat flour and honey, in equal amounts by weight, and nothing else at all: not even water or yeast.
 The dough is put in a wooden mould made from wood from the pear tree, walnut tree or beech tree.
 The moulds have a wide variety of shapes, which include animals, floral motifs, people or landscapes.

-The biscuit is cooked in an oven preheated to around 300 C for 15 minutes, which allows the honey to caramelize.
+The biscuit is cooked in an oven preheated to around 300 C for 15 minutes, allowing the honey to caramelize.
 On cooling, the biscuit becomes very hard, and can be preserved indefinitely.
 Due to this property, couques can be displayed as decoration, used as Christmas tree ornaments, or used to commemorate special occasions.

+Traditional wooden couques de Dinant mould.

 A variant, the couque de Rins also adds sugar to the dough.
 It is sweeter and softer as a result.